How and why did Spartan power decline from the Persian Wars to the Battle of Leuctra 371 BC?

 Second, weigh the structural against the contingent.
 Aristotle's oliganthropia is a long-term structural fact; Leuctra is a contingent battlefield event.
 Strong responses integrate both.

 Third, watch for the pro-Spartan or anti-Spartan bias.
-Xenophon is pro-Spartan (he was exiled and lived at Sparta); his Hellenica downplays Spartan failures.
+Xenophon is pro-Spartan (he was exiled from Athens and settled on an estate the Spartans gave him); his Hellenica downplays Spartan failures, famously giving Leuctra itself a strikingly brief treatment.
 Diodorus is more critical.

 A 12-mark response needs four to five causal phases with sources and historiography.